AutomatedProcessImprovement/log-distance-measures/README.md

 )
 ```

-## Inter-arrival time EMD
+Similarly than with the Absolute Event Distribution Distance, the Circadian Event Distribution Distance can be also used to compare the
+distribution of the start timestamps (with `AbsoluteHourEmdType.START`), or the end timestamps (with `AbsoluteHourEmdType.END`), instead of
+both of them.

+&nbsp;

+## Cycle Time Distribution Distance

-Distance measure computing how different the discretized histograms of the inter-arrival times of two event logs are.
+Distance measure computing how different the cycle time discretized histograms of two event logs are.

-1. Compute the arrival timestamp for each process instance (its first start time).
+1. Compute the cycle time of each process instance.
-2. Compute the inter-arrival times (i.e., the interval of time from each arrival time and the next one).
-3. Group the inter-arrival times in bins by a given bin size (time gap).
+2. Group the cycle times in bins by a given bin size (time gap).
-4. Compare the discretized histograms of the two event logs with the Wasserstein Distance (a.k.a.
+3. Compare the discretized histograms of the two event logs with the Wasserstein Distance (a.k.a.
 EMD).

 ### Example of use